-In this unit, students learn basic algebra.
-They will transform a given abstract equation into a physical model and then proceed to solve the equation through use of “legal moves,” which are the physical counterparts of the mathematical principals involved.
-Each year, students build on knowledge and principals learned in the previous year.
+In this unit, students are introduced to the foundational ideas of algebra.
+They will transform a given abstract equation into a physical model and then proceed to solve the equation through the use of “legal moves,” which are the physical counterparts of the mathematical principles involved.

 Creating Opportunities for the Multi-Educationally Talented (COMET) is an optional enrichment opportunity that students may choose to attend.
 Twice a year, SAIL students who choose to participate spend a week at the Science Museum investigating a topic of their choice taught by Science Museum educators.
 Classes are offered that enrich literature and the arts as well as science and creativity.
 There is a fee for participation and a limited number of scholarships offered each year.